ahdinosaur/avo/README.md

 As for the execution:

 - Given the inputs, the outputs should construct a tree.
-  - The branches are user modules, the leaves are core modules.
+  - The branches are user modules, the leaves are core operations.
 - Then the tree can be constructed into a graph, where nodes are ordered based on parent-child or dependency relationships.
+  - This is a causality graph, so nodes that could happen at the same time should be grouped together.
+  - Each core operation should then be able to reduce a group of operations at the same causality into a single operation.
 - Then you should be able to view the tree in something like [ratatui](https://ratatui.rs/)
   - See the progress of each node
   - See the output of each leaf